imitoag/woundgenius-android-sdk-sample/README.md

  Option 1

 • In Github account you provided in Step 1 open Settings -> Developer Settings -> Personal Access Tokens -> Tokens(classic) -> Generate new token.
 Make sure you select the following scopes (“read:packages”) and Generate a token.
-After Generating make sure to copy your new personal access token.
-You cannot see it again!
+After generating make sure to copy your new personal access token.
+You can't see it again!
 The only option is to generate a new key.

-• Create a github.properties file within your root Android project
+• Create a github.properties file in the root of your Android project

 • Add properties username=GITHUB_USERID and token=PERSONAL_ACCESS_TOKEN.
 Replace GITHUB_USERID with personal / organisation Github User ID and PERSONAL_ACCESS_TOKEN with the token generated in Step 3.